 The AAC supports innovation at all stages across the development pipeline: from research and horizon scanning for innovations that address the population’s needs, to support for adoption and spread of proven innovations.

 The government is providing £2 million to give more patients access to proven innovations through the Accelerated Access Collaborative (AAC).

 Seven innovative technology areas were identified by the AAC that improve patients’ lives but are not currently available to everyone who could benefit.
 This first batch of ‘rapid uptake’ products was selected by leaders in the health and care system, and includes a range of treatments for conditions such as cancer, heart disease and multiple sclerosis.

 Supporting the ‘rapid uptake’ products will not only help 500,000 patients to access new treatments, they will also provide cost savings to the NHS of £30 million, while helping to reinforce the UK’s position as a global leader in health innovation.

 The products will be spread through the AHSN Network’s Innovation Exchange, which matches solutions to the needs of their local health and care systems.

 The rapid uptake products are:

-- Urolift for lower urinary tract symptoms of benign prostatic hyperplasia.
+- Urolift is a minimally invasive procedure for treating lower urinary tract symptoms of benign prostatic hyperplasia